fosskers/aura/DESIGN.md

 - Build options:
   - If the user specifies `--build`, the package will be built manually via the ABS.
-  - If the user specifies `--customizepkg`, the `customizepkg` program is installed, and there is a specification file with the same name as the package being built in `/etc/customizepkg.d/`, it will be built **manually** via ABS.

 #### AUR Package Building/Installation
 - Builds manually by default, as there is no prebuilt alternative for the AUR